ashleefv/tbActivationDynamics/README.md

 [![DOI](https://zenodo.org/badge/102527971.svg)](https://zenodo.org/badge/latestdoi/102527971)

 ## Overview
-This model attempts to model the reactivation of a tuberculosis granuloma.
+This model attempts to simulate the reactivation of a tuberculosis granuloma.
 The model is built on top of a model of the initial immune response by Sud, D.; Bigbee, C.; Flynn, J.L.; Kirschner, D.E.
 Contribution of CD8+ T cells to control of Mycobacterium tuberculosis infection.
 J. Immunol.
 2008, 176, 4296-4314.
 This model includes the upregulation of MMP-1 inside of a tuberculosis granuloma, the breakdown of collagen catalyzed by MMP-1, and the movement of tuberculosis bacteria through the deteriorated granuloma.